 your personal allowance has been used up, or you’ve started a new job and your new employer didn’t have the details to give you a tax code

-The following example is based on a real case of someone who is currently being over-taxed by HMRC.
+The following example is based on a real case of someone who was being over-taxed by HMRC.
 The payslips are for the financial year 2016/17 when the annual tax-free allowance was £11,000 per year.

 Mary works part-time and earns £7,800 per year.
 As this is under the tax-free personal allowance of £11,000 she pays no tax.
 The following is her payslip from her employment (with personal details removed) which shows that she is correctly paying no tax on her wages.

-Mary has recently started drawing a small occupational pension of £1,137 per year or £94.79 per month.
-As her total income from both sources is under £11,000 she should not be paying any tax.
-But this is the payslip that she has recently received:
+Mary had started drawing a small occupational pension of £1,137 per year or £94.79 per month.
+As her total income from both sources was under £11,000 she should not pay any tax.
+But this is the payslip that she received:

 HMRC offers an online service which allows you to check if you are paying the right amount of tax which can be found here: https://www.gov.uk/check-income-tax-current-year Note that you will need to sign up for a ‘Government gateway’ account to use this service.

-If you would prefer not to use this service, the following steps can help you to assess whether you are paying the right amount of income tax3.
+If you would prefer not to use this service, the following steps can help you to assess whether you are paying the right amount of income tax6.